 film sent to us for developing must be paid in advance

 of processing.
-Cost will include the cost of developing, placing the film on new film reels
+Cost will include the cost of developing, placing the film on new film reels.

-and scanning (transfer) to Standard Definition
+Scanning (transfer) to Standard or High Definition is

 Processing time: Motion picture film is

-processed through-out the year on 8 to 12 week runs.
+processed through-out the year on scheduled cycles.

 Contact us for the next schedule deadline.
-Turnaround is approximately 8 to 12 weeks from
+Turnaround is approximately

-that date to process, plus scanning (transfer) and shipping times.
+from the cycle start date, plus scanning (transfer) and shipping times.

 The lab is able to process all types of